 Also known as the CAT team.
-Aaron Yorke is our CAT teacher and he visits the school regularly to meet with children who have a diagnosis of autism in our school.
-Aaron works closely with our children, staff and parents to ensure the children who have a diagnosis of autism are accessing the curriculum and making the best possible progress in school.
+Cathryn Thomas is our CAT teacher, and she visits the school regularly to meet with children who have a diagnosis of autism in our school.
+Kathryn works closely with our children, staff and parents to ensure the children who have a diagnosis of autism are accessing the curriculum and making the best possible progress in school.

 Physical Difficulties Team

-Karen Gillman visits school once a half term to support different children in our school who have a physical difficulty.
-Karen assesses the learning environment and suggests how we can make reasonable adjustments to continue to develop our inclusive practice.
+Hayley Robbs visits school once a half term to support different children in our school who have a physical difficulty.
+Hayley assesses the learning environment and suggests how we can make reasonable adjustments to continue to develop our inclusive practise.

 Behaviour Support Service

-We are supported by Steve Brown, who is also our SEN Governor.
+We are supported by Steve Brown.
 Steve Brown supports children's access to education through the use of class based strategies, such as task management boards and visual timetables.
 Steve also provides training to our teachers about behaviour management and attends multi-agency meetings to support the provision we put in place across our school

 Education and Health Care Plans (EHCP)

 With advice and support of the specialists that come into school, after a period of monitoring, we may feel that your child requires a statutory assessment from the local authority.
 This assessment is for an Education and Health Care Plan, also known as a EHCP.
 With your consent, information will be gathered and shared with the local authority to determine if your child has a severe, complex or lifelong need.
 An EHCP identifies that a child needs specified extra support in school in order to make good progress.

-If you would like any further details on the above information, please see Mrs. Sparkes.
+If you would like any further details on the above information, please see Mrs. Prendeville.